ginguan/ginguan/README.md

 •	Weather Website: a cross-platform smart weather application that indicates temperature changes compares to the previous day to give you a better understanding of your weather.
 Using DarkSky API, Bootstrap, Node.js, CSS, and HTML, MongoDB.

+•	Amazon Clone Website: an ECommerce website that looks similar to Amazon, with product list and information, allow clients to modify shopping cart and submit shipping address and pay via PayPal.
+Using Nodejs, ReactJS, Redux, MongoDB.

 ## MOBILE APP PROJECTS ##

 •	Employee Mobile App: a mobile application that allows a company to store details on an employee information such as name, position, salary, picture, etc. includes camera access, images upload.
 Using React Native, Node.js and express.js and MongoDB. https://github.com/ginguan/employeeapp